 Alzheimer's Disease and Nursing Home Care

-- Does the nursing home provide the level of care needed, such as skilled or intermediate care?
+- Does the nursing home provide the level of care your loved one needs, such as skilled care?

-- Does the nursing home's administrator have an up-to-date license?
+- Does the facility meet local and state licensing requirements?
+Does the administrator have an up-to-date license?

 - What are the visiting hours?

 - What is the policy on insurance and personal property?

 - How does the staff respond to a medical emergency?

 - Does the facility have a Medicare license?